NyxTheDark/OIBSIP_domain_taskno_7_8_9/OIBSIP_domain_taskno_8/README.md

 # Wireshark Capture & Analysis

 This repository contains a network capture and screenshots for analysis.
-Below are simple steps to install Wireshark on Windows, capture traffic, filter HTTP/HTTPS, and a concise analysis of the provided capture.

-## Checklist

-- [x] Install Wireshark (steps below)
-- [x] Capture local network traffic (how-to below)
-- [x] Filter HTTP traffic and analyze packets (results below; no plaintext HTTP observed, HTTPS/QUIC analyzed instead)
-- [ ] Deliver wireshark_capture.pcap (see conversion steps from the provided .pcapng)
-- [x] README.md explaining the captured packets (this file)
+Before going forward make sure to have wireshark installed as we are going to use it for the scanning purpose.
+If you don't then, you can follow the steps to install it.

 ---